 This morning we witnessed a stunning sunrise paired with the smoothest conditions we have yet had on our voyage giving the ocean a slight glassy appearance.
-That morning after not witnessing anything on bow watch a singular “Croc” shoe passed by Argo in the water which was absolutely hilarious given the circumstances of this day being themed “Aussie” Accent Day.
-“What A Ripper!”
-The day continued to blow us away especially when we sighted a large sperm whale in the distance and followed it, getting close enough to make out its features and watch it dive miraculously into the thousands of feet of water below us.
-This was truly a spectacle and for most of us the first time we had ever seen any type of whale in the wild.
+That morning after not witnessing anything on the bow, watch a singular “Croc” shoe passed by Argo in the water, which was absolutely hilarious given the circumstances of this day being themed “Aussie” Accent Day.
+“What a Ripper!”
+The day continued to blow us away, especially when we sighted a large sperm whale in the distance and followed it, getting close enough to make out its features and watch it dive miraculously into the thousands of feet of water below us.
+This was truly a spectacle, and for most of us, the first time we had ever seen any type of whale in the wild.
 Other interesting things in the water included a massive tanker off in the distance and the large presence of Portuguese man-of-war jellyfish dotting the sea.

-We are all starting to get excited for the possibility for land here in the next week in the Azores but, surprisingly the ocean is becoming a new home for us as we are constantly reminded of its total presence around us in every aspect of our daily lives.
+We are all starting to get excited about the possibility of land here in the next week in the Azores, but, surprisingly the ocean is becoming a new home for us as we are constantly reminded of its total presence around us in every aspect of our daily lives.

 The only way to sum up such an incredible day is the sunset I am staring at while writing this and the rainbow that just appeared on a cloud above it.
 Nature continues to put on a show whether that be the endless stars and visible part of the Milky Way galaxy, the rainbows, the bioluminescence that is visible around the boat at night, the wildlife in the sea, the sun and the moon guiding and dictating our lives, or just the comprehension of the vastness and our place in the middle of nowhere.